Knivlac/OSP-OnlineWeb/doc/project_description.md

 Document 🗒️: Project Goal, Functions, and Software Architecture

-Update 19/05/2023 : Reducing the scope of the project due to time constrain
+Update 19/05/2023 : Reducing the scope of the project due to time constraint :despair:

 1. Project Goal 🏹: